 Soak up the atmosphere of the Roland-Garros French Open in Paris, one of the major Grand Slam events on the global tennis calendar.

 Join over 400,000 passionate tennis supporters in the fun and excitement of the French Open and watch Paris come to life.
-Enjoy 15 days of everything tennis, from the Roland-Garros Children’s Day, entertainment and activities, but most importantly, to watch world-class tennis players in action on one of the circuit’s toughest courts.
+Enjoy 20 days of everything tennis, from the Roland-Garros Children’s Day to entertainment and activities, but most importantly watch world-class tennis players in action on one of the circuit’s toughest courts.

 In total, there are over 60 events on the ATP World Tour each year.
 The Roland-Garros French Open is one of the four largest tennis tournaments.
 Together with the Australian Open, US Open and Wimbledon they make up the Grand Slam, the most desired prize for any singles tennis player.
-In late May, for two weeks, the focus is on Paris and the world’s greatest clay court championship.
+Normally around late May to early June, for two weeks, the focus is on Paris and the world’s greatest clay court championship.

 The French Musketeers

-The French continued to establish themselves as an important country on the international circuit and for organising a tournament that grew from strength to strength.
-In its time it has seen some incredible players here such as Ivan Lendl, the coach of today’s Andy Murray, Björn Borg, Steffi Graf, Monica Seles and Chris Evert.
+France continued to establish itself as an important country on the international circuit and for organizing a tournament that grew from strength to strength.
+In its time it has seen some incredible players here such as Ivan Lendl, Andy Murray, Björn Borg, Steffi Graf, Monica Seles and Chris Evert.

 The Tough Clay Court

 The French Open is renowned for being a difficult court to play on.
 Clay courts change the tactics of play altogether and often players of hard and grass courts fail to hit the mark on the clay surface.
 Play is slower and the ball is less predictable, often making it harder to return a shot.